Six beers, Five guys

 for your phone.

 From British Pathé newsreel archive – 85,000 films of historical significance.
-From 1896 to 1976, fascinating footage of major events, products, famous faces, fashion trends, travel, science and culture, most related by hilariously pompous and self-satisfied Poms.
+From 1896 to 1976, fascinating footage of major events, products, famous faces, fashion trends, travel, science and culture, most related by hilariously pompous and self-satisfied Poms, smug in the knowledge that the sun never set on their hubris.

 The Book of Charles